A. P. Hill: Light Division

-At the Battle of Fredericksburg in December 1862, Hill was positioned near the Confederate right along a ridge; because of some swampy ground along his front, there was a 600-yard gap in Hill's front line, and the nearest brigade behind it was nearly a quarter mile away; the dense vegetation prevented the brigade commander from seeing any U.S. soldiers advancing on his position.
+At the Battle of Fredericksburg in December 1862, Hill was positioned near the Confederate right along a ridge; because of some swampy ground along his front, there was a 600-yard gap in Hill's front line, and the nearest brigade behind it was nearly a quarter mile away; the dense vegetation prevented the brigade commander from seeing any Union soldiers advancing on his position.
 During the battle, Maj.
 Gen. George Meade's division routed two of Hill's brigades and part of a third.
 Hill required assistance from Maj.
 Gen. Jubal A. Early's division to repulse the U.S. attack.
 Hill's division suffered over 2,000 casualties during the battle, which was nearly two-thirds of the casualties in Jackson's corps; two of his brigade commanders were wounded, one (Maxcy Gregg) mortally.
 After the battle, one of his brigade commanders, Brig.
 Gen. James J. Archer, criticized him for the gap left in the division's front line, saying that Hill had been warned about it before the battle but had done nothing to correct it.
 Hill was also absent from his division, and there is no record of where he was during the battle; this led to a rumor spread through the lines that he had been captured during the initial U.S. assault.

 Hill and Jackson argued several times during the Northern Virginia Campaign and 1862 Maryland Campaign.
 During the invasion of Maryland, Jackson had Hill arrested and charged him with eight counts of dereliction of duty after the campaign.
 During the lull in campaigning following the Battle of Fredericksburg, Hill repeatedly requested that Lee set up a court of inquiry.
 Still, the commanding general did not wish to lose his two experienced lieutenants' effective teamwork, so he refused to approve Hill's request.
 Their feud was put aside whenever a battle was being fought and then resumed afterward, a practice that lasted until the Battle of Chancellorsville in May 1863.
 There, Jackson was accidentally wounded by the 18th North Carolina Infantry of Hill's division.
 Hill briefly took command of the Second Corps and was wounded himself in the calves of his legs.
 While in the infirmary, he requested that the cavalry commander, J. E. B. Stuart, take his place in command.